Veri-Q/JiGuan/_pages/about.md

 As part of my academic and professional responsibilities, I contribute to the scientific community through roles as a **Program Committee (PC) Member** and **Reviewer** for various prestigious conferences and journals.

 ### 📋 **Program Committee Member**
-- **CAV 2025** - International Conference on Computer Aided Verification
+- **CAV 2025/2026** - International Conference on Computer Aided Verification
-- **QCNC 2025** - International Conference on Quantum Communications, Networking, and Computing
+- **QCNC 2025/2026** - International Conference on Quantum Communications, Networking, and Computing
+- **IEEE ICC 2026** - IEEE International Conference on Communications

 ### 📝 **Reviewer**
 I have served as a reviewer for several top-tier journals and conferences, including: